Our website uses cookies for statistical purposes.

 3. meet the requirements to practice the profession (present any relevant licenses).

-What are the estimated costs for the digital nomad visa in Netherlands?
+What are the estimated costs for the digital nomad visa in the Netherlands?

 Please keep in mind that these costs for the Netherlands digital nomad visa are estimated and can be subject to change by the authorities.